Disability inclusive emergency management

 • Principles and Practical Action Guide (PDF 1585KB): supports emergency planners to translate principles for disability inclusive emergency management into practical actions for a consistent national approach.
 The guide provides roadmaps and templates to help plan, implement and monitor progress.

-• Organisational Emergency Preparedness Profile (PDF 2186KB): supports organisations to assess and document their level of:
+• Organisational Emergency Preparedness Profile (PDF 2186KB): supports organisations to assess and document their level of emergency preparedness, capabilities, and potential to contribute to disability inclusive emergency management.

 • Resource Map (PDF 1059KB): shares good practice resources for disability inclusive emergency management.